Overview:

 Conclusion

 One of the most frustrating parts of this entire project was when we began to divert away from our personas, and began to morph our project into a cure-all for the job hunting process.
-Once we realized we strayed by not focusing on our user, it was so much easier to find a solution that was geared for them.
+Every time the team designed beyond Abby and Peter, the solution became generic.
+Every time we returned to them, it became specific and defensible.

 • Take more time on the problem than the solution: